Tan Choon Kiat

-As an International student ambassador, I had lots of chances organizng events.
-One of the challenging but yet one of the exciting things I did in PolyU was organizing an international film festival during my studies.
-This had given me the opportunity to contact directors and marketing people of respective films from different parts of the world.
-I was also the Vice President of Education at PolyU Toastmasters Club which is an International Speech Club and Peer mentor coordinator Peer Mentoring programme.
+As an International student ambassador, I have had lots of chances to organise events.
+One of the challenging, but yet one of the exciting things I did at PolyU was organising an international film festival during my studies.
+This has given me the opportunity to contact film directors and marketing personnel from different parts of the world.
+I was the Vice President of Education at PolyU Toastmasters Club, which is an International Speech Club, and I was also a Peer mentor coordinator at the Peer Mentoring programme.

-Apart from that would be to organise the non local orientation with other students.
-Its always an exciting feeling to meet and welcome new students from all around the world.
-In polyU, I understood the importance of seeking out new opportunities.
-There are so many presented presented to me, beyond my course, and I can learn something from all these experiences.
+As an organiser of the non-local orientation with other students, I found it exciting to meet and welcome new students from all around the world.
+At PolyU, I understood the importance of seeking new opportunities to broaden my horizons and enrich my experiences.

 Hotel Management, South Korea (Graduate)

 I chose to study Hotel Management at PolyU since The School of Hotel and Tourism Management (SHTM) is renowned for the best Hotel Management School in Asia.
 The school has its own research and training Hotel where students can gain practical experience to take academic endeavors beyond the classroom, into the real world.
 The school further offers students with internship opportunities every summer, and these experiences truly allow students to map out clear career paths.
 Last but not least, the student exchange program completes the last piece of the puzzle and provides a life-changing experience.
 I have no doubt that my exchange in Vienna, Austria was one of the best moments ever in my life.